iifnsut/website/NOTES.md

 7. Use IDs for JS and use hyphen-delimited strings to name them
 8. Use classes for css and use hyphen-delimited strings to name them
 9. Follow the BEM convention
+10. Always put code to first-branch (no need to fork)

 ### Tailwind breakpoints: